fthozdemir/next-ts-boilerplate/README.md

-# Next.js + Tailwind CSS + TypeScript Boilerplate & Starter
+# Next.js + Tailwind CSS + TypeScript Boilerplate

-A comprehensive starter pack featuring Next.js, TypeScript, Tailwind CSS, and Shadcn UI.
+A comprehensive starter kit featuring Next.js, TypeScript, Tailwind CSS, and Shadcn UI.
 Additionally, AI-powered extensions are included but kept separate to maintain the core boilerplate structure—use them as needed."

 ### Know bugs wait to solve